Alkaline water and it’s relation to stomach acid is the biggest question we get asked about alkaline water.

 Dr. Jerry Tennant, MD, MD(H),PScD

-Our ability to understand the body’s ability to switch pH begins with an understanding of digestion.
+Our understanding of the body’s ability to switch pH begins with an understanding of how the body’s digestive system works.
 Some critics say that eating food and drinking alkaline water that contains electrons has no effect on total body voltage (pH).
 They simply don’t understand gastrointestinal physiology.
 When food or water is placed into the stomach, the stomach must go to a pH of 2.0 (+280 millivolts).
 It does this by inserting HCL (hydrochloric acid).
 It accomplishes this with the chemical reaction NaCL + H2O + CO2 = HCL + NaHCO3.
 This reaction requires iodine and zinc as well as vitamin B1 and salt.
 It also requires the voltage for it to occur.
-Note that when the stomach acid, it inserts sodium bicarbonate (NaHCO3), an electron donor, into the bloodstream.
+Note that when the stomach acid is released, sodium bicarbonate (NaHCO3), an electron donor is released into the bloodstream.
 The amount of bicarbonate injected into the blood is dictated by the amount of HCl needed to achieve a pH of 2.0 (+280 millivolts).
 The bicarbonate is a buffer-it doesn’t change the voltage of the blood but does change its ability to absorb electron stealers.

 If the food/water that is consumed is alkaline, it will require more HCL to bring the pH of the stomach down to 2.0, and thus there will be more bicarbonate injected into the blood.
 This explains why eating food and drinking alkaline water that contains electrons affects the blood.
 The fact that the stomach acid neutralized alkaline water does not invalidate alkaline water’s benefits-it just means that more HCL will be required to bring the stomach to pH 2.0, and thus the blood contains more buffers.